dmitrybublik/aurelia-validation/README.md

     .defaultResources()
     .router()
     .eventAggregator()
-    .plugin('./plugins/validation/'); //Add this line, double-check the path
+    .plugin('aurelia-validation'); //Add this line to load the plugin

   aurelia.start().then(a => a.setRoot('app', document.body));
 }
 ```

-> if you have installed the application via JSPM the plugin reference would be: `.plugin('aurelia-validation')`

 #getting started